Welcome to CP101, an introduction to what competitive programming is about, and how you can get started with it.

 These problems can be thought to train and test you in three related areas:

-CPMSoc’s programming team runs regular workshops and occasional contests, suitable for all experience levels.
+CPMSoc runs workshops and contests throughout the year, suitable for all experience levels.
 We are always happy to give advice and help out.

 We also recommend taking COMP4128 (Programming Challenges) when you are able to, as having the lecturer and tutors there to help you quickly is very useful.